 Hill sprints are an add-on running workout that can drastically help reduce your risk of injury while building lower body strength.

 A lot of coaches argue that you do not even need to cross-train while training for a marathon.
-Your volume of running is what you should focus on while training for a long distance race.
+If you are struggling to maintain mileage then your volume of running is what you should focus on while training for a long distance race.

 Those who are running more competitively (i.e. are training for a time goal) might benefit more from only cross training every so often instead of on a weekly basis (if you are beginning to feel run down, over-trained, etc.) but when training for a time goal you want to keep your focus on your running volume and the quality of your workouts.